raghu13590/big-data-mac-arm64-setup/README.md

 # big-data-local-setup
-docker compose setup for running big data apps on a arm64 mac
+collection of docker compose setups for  for running big data applications on a arm64 mac